The GENESIS Pregnancy Registry is a United States registry for pregnant women diagnosed with migraine.

 You may be able to participate if you have been diagnosed with migraine, are currently pregnant, and:

 You will need to give written or electronic informed consent to participate in this pregnancy registry.
 A registry representative will speak with you over the phone to discuss the registry and what it involves.
-You can ask the representative any questions you may have before deciding if you want to join.
+You can ask the representative any questions you may have before deciding if you want to take part.

 If you decide to take part and give your written or electronic informed consent, a registry representative will then: